 Clubs:

-In the summer of 1886 the South Saxon Cricket and Lawn Tennis Club opened a new ground on the site referred to as Bo Peep Valley; football was not recorded as having been played at the ground until 1897, with the South Saxon Football Club playing at other venues during this time.
+In the summer of 1886, the South Saxon Cricket and Lawn Tennis Club opened a new ground on the site known as Bo Peep Valley.
+Football does not appear to have been played there until 1897, with the South Saxon Football Club using other venues in the intervening years.

-The ground continued to host competitive adult football until the 1920s, although it carried on being used for school football.
-In the years following the Second World War, the site was used for the annual Town Sports competition and the ground was extended to the north at some point; this part of the ground now makes up the playing fields for St Leonards Academy (formally Filsham Valley School).
-The southern part is now known as South Saxons Wetlands.
+The ground continued to host competitive adult football into the 1920s, while also remaining a regular venue for school matches.
+After the Second World War, it was used for the annual Town Sports competition, and at some point the site was extended to the north.
+This northern area now forms the playing fields of St Leonards Academy (formerly Filsham Valley School), while the southern part of the original ground is today known as South Saxons Wetlands.

 Also known as: Helipad